TheNewbie05/Data-Analysis-Visualization-Expertise/README.md

 Location: Jamshedpur, Jharkhand, India

-## Technical Stack: Python, Power BI, SQL, Excel, DAX
+## Technical Stack: Python, Power BI,  DAX

 ## 🌟 Executive Summary
 This repository is a consolidated collection of five major data projects.
 It demonstrates a full-cycle analytics approach: from data cleaning and exploratory analysis in Python to building high-performance, interactive dashboards in Power BI.